 - Ensure compatibility with company values and worker preferences.

-Just keep in mind, with each new goal there is additional cost to accomplish them.
+Just keep in mind that with each new goal, there is additional cost in accomplishing it.

-It's a good idea to keep your goals as simple and realistic as possible (at least in the beginning).
-Less is definitely more here: by condensing it down to just the essential goal(s), you are reducing the time, money, and headaches it will take to actually reach them.
-You can always do more later!
+It's a good idea to keep your goals as simple and realistic as possible in the beginning - you can always do more later!

 #3 Determine your budget.

 Labor isn't free.

-Doing it yourself will take a lot of your time, and the results simply will not be as good as an actual professional would do.
+Doing it yourself will take a lot of your time; the returns will never be as good as a professionally crafted website.

-If you're just starting out and on a very limited budget, doing it yourself is certainly an appealing option.
+If you're just starting out or on a very limited budget, doing it yourself is certainly an appealing option.

-The problem is, even if you go with a 100% FREE website through any popular option like SquareSpace, 1and1, or WordPress, nothing is ever really free when it comes to websites.
+The problem is that even if you go with a "100% FREE" site builder, nothing is ever really free when it comes to websites.
 Servers cost money, software costs money, sites cost money.
 Your time is valuable.
 Do you really want to spend it struggling to create anything less than stellar for your site's purpose and goals?